MontiCore/montiarc/languages/montiarc-fe/src/main/grammars/MontiArc.md

 The context conditions check different parts of the models, to ensure the semantic correctness, here is a list of some of the important ones:
-- Uniqueness of names of e.g. classes, attributes (in each class)
+- Uniqueness of names of e.g. components, ports, fields, parameters
-- Cycleless extensions of classes
-- Correct counter part on `extends` and `implements` keywords
+- Type compatibility for connected ports
-- Correct association qualifiers
+- ...
-- Coding conventions like correct cased class and attribute names
-- Check for correctness of a modifier on a given element

 ### Transformations